Content on this page was generated by AI and has not been manually reviewed.

 Why Edge doesn’t come with a built-in VPN

 Edge is a modern browser built on Chromium, so it shares a lot of capabilities with Chrome.
 However, a VPN is not something a browser typically provides natively.
 A VPN operates at the network level, routing all traffic through an encrypted tunnel.
 Implementing that inside a browser would be redundant for most users since they expect a single VPN client to protect all traffic from the device, not just what the browser requests.
 In short: Edge can’t give you system-wide encryption or IP masking by itself. you’ll want either an extension or a separate VPN app.
+Do vpns actually work on crunchyroll in 2026 the full guide

 – Browser vs system VPN: A browser extension can give you browser-level protection, but a system VPN covers every app and service on your device, including Edge, background apps, email clients, and more.